stevencox/orchestration/README.md

-#Skylr Orchestration
+#Mesos Orchestration

 ##Overview

-**Skylr Service Orchestrator** is a server that helps orchestrate instances of jobs managed by our Marathon and Mesos cluster management installations.
+**Service Orchestrator** is a server that helps orchestrate instances of jobs managed by our Marathon and Mesos cluster management installations.
 It is primarily a [Flask](http://flask.pocoo.org/) server that listens for several HTTP requests pertaining to Marathon job orchestration.
 For example,